devzendo/transputer-emulator/README.md

 * Node server needs to support terminal I/O facilities (no echo key reads, sensing available readable keys) for eForth
 * Unfinished: resetch when given a link not a memory channel
 * Refactoring: make use of isLegalMemory within memory.cpp

-* Convert to CMake for use in CLion
-* Build on Linuxes

 Future intentions:
 * Replace NodeServer with an iserver-protocol compatible version